FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

 Next, set up your environment variables.
-Inside the `server` folder create a `.env` file and store your configuation, such as client information, ports, or API credentials in it:
+Inside the `server` folder create a `.env` file and store your configuration, such as client information, ports, or API credentials in it:

 ```
 SERVER_PORT = 9000